 The CFP will create an individually designed financial plan, though the creation of that plan may require several direct sessions to complete.
 Once again, the fees you’ll pay for that plan will depend on the individual services you want.

-Comprehensive financial planning — Facet Wealth takes a holistic view of your entire financial life, rather than focusing exclusively on investment management.
+- Full service financial planning — Facet takes a holistic view of your entire financial life, rather than focusing exclusively on investment management.
 Investment management is included in your complete financial planning package.

-Works with major investment brokers — Facet Wealth works with four big investment platforms.
+- Works with major investment brokers — Facet works with four big investment platforms.

-Probably the most popular investment platform among robo advisors with personal financial advice is Personal Capital.
+Probably the most popular investment platform among robo advisors with personal financial advice is Empower.
 The platform is free to use, if you’re looking for budgeting tools and limited investment advice.
-But with a minimum initial investment of $100,000, you can take advantage of Personal Capital Wealth Management, that provides full investment management.
+But with a minimum initial investment of $100,000, you can take advantage of Empower Wealth Management, that provides full investment management.
 And with at least $200,000, you can have regular access to financial advisors.
 Management fees start at 0.89% for a portfolio up to $1 million, but slide down to 0.49% for portfolios greater than $10 million.

 Betterment’s Premium plan works similar to Personal Capital, but at a lower fee.
 They charge an annual management fee equal to 0.40% of your account balance, and there’s no upfront fee.
 That means you can have a $250,000 portfolio managed for $1,000 per year.
 The service provides automated portfolio management (robo advisor), with unlimited access to Betterment certified financial planners.
 Qualification requires a minimum account balance of $100,000.